sindujaramaraj/app-developer-copilot/README.md

 The extension will:

 - Analyse the prompt and generate a list of features
+- Use any attached image or figma link for design reference
 - Create a project folder with chosen tech stack
 - Generate app architecture diagram
 - Generate code for components and features